sxlxc/Hakyllsite/posts/prove_integral_gap.md

 ---

 \DeclareMathOperator*{\opt}{OPT}
+\DeclareMathOperator*{\deg}{deg}

 Proving integral gap of linear programs are generally hard.
 It would be great if one can classify LPs with a constant gap.
 It is known that deciding whether a polyhedron is integral is co-NP-complete [@ding_complexity_2008].
-I am interested in techniques for proving constant integral gap.
+I am interested in techniques for proving constant upperbound for integral gaps of linear programs.

-Here are some methods I read somewhere.
+Here are some methods with examples that I read in books and papers.

 # Counting

 Just do the counting.

-**Example 1**   An example would be the celebrated tree packing theorem.
+An example would be the celebrated tree packing theorem.

+::: Example
-Consider the following IP on graph $G=(V,E)$,
+Consider the following integer program on graph $G=(V,E)$,
 \begin{align*}
 \lambda=\min&   &  \sum_{e\in E} x_e&       &   & \\
 s.t.&           &  \sum_{e\in T} x_e&\ge 1  &   &\forall T\in \mathcal T \\